-By default saves do not happen with write concern set.
-There is no guarantee the document will make it to the database.
-Write concern can be turned on by setting the safe parameter to True.
+By default saves happen with write concern set.
+If, for some reason, this behavior isn't desired, write concern can be turned off by setting the w parameter to 0.

 '''

-user.save(safe=True)
+user.save(w=0)

 '''

 1.1.4 Retrieving

 Once the document has been saved it can easily be retrieved from the database.
 The get () method accepts the names of fields as parameters with values to match against.